-All projects that were determined to be ready to proceed to construction based on the current status of their planning, acquisition, and design activities were included on the IIPL and will receive an invitation to fund the construction portion of the project.
+Projects that were determined to be ready to proceed to construction based on the current status of their planning, acquisition, and design activities.

 3. Planning, Acquisition, and Design Funding

 A project that was not deemed ready to proceed to construction may receive an invitation to fund only the Planning, Acquisition, and/or Design portion of the project.